incognia/Juno/README.md

 #### Customizing Language Package

-By default, the image includes JupyterLab and the Spanish (ES) language package.
-However, you may prefer to use a different language package based on your class's preferences.
-Here's how you can replace the Spanish language package with another, such as Italian (IT):
+As a default configuration, the image comes with JupyterLab and the Spanish (ES) language package preinstalled.
+This decision stems from the class's geographical location in Mexico City, where some students may not be fluent in English.
+Consequently, the code also includes comments in Spanish to facilitate comprehension.
+However, you have the flexibility to opt for an alternative language package that aligns with your class's needs.
+Here's a guide on how to replace the Spanish language package with another, such as Italian (IT):

 1. In the same Dockerfile, locate the section for installing language packages, which appears like this:
     ```Dockerfile